applied-systems-biology/jipipe-website/content/documentation/imagej-integration.md

 {{% notice tip %}}
 Use the "Copy command" button in the "Run JIPipe algorithm" GUI command to quickly create a valid macro for your parameters.
 {{% /notice %}}

+If you are a developer of a JIPipe node (Java only) and want to provide your node as separate entry in the ImageJ menu, you can use our Java API to create custom SciJava commands that provide a similar UI to the single algorithm run.
+You just have to inherit from [JIPipeRunCustomAlgorithmCommand](/apidocs/org/hkijena/jipipe/JIPipeRunCustomAlgorithmCommand.html) and provide the constructor with the node ID.
+Then add the [Plugin](https://javadoc.scijava.org/SciJava/org/scijava/plugin/Plugin.html) annotation just as with any SciJava command.